dmail-old/lab/doc/customize.md

 Basically `Object.assign(composite, malady)` would lead to the same result at this stage.

-Infection comes with two more features
+Infection do a bit more because :
 - once a composite gets infected by a malady, this malady is transmitted to its descendants
 - you can cure an infected composite from a specific malady to revert symptoms

+*I'm aware infection transmission and ability to cure has no special meaning to the reader at this stage.
+It will be improved later*

 ## A final note

-Something to be aware of is that *composite infection is used internally*.
+Something to be aware of is that **composite infection is used internally**.
 It means that composite behaviour is dicted by a default malady.

 ```javascript